 Tilak’s son Uttam was seized by Maoists while he was on leave from the army.
 The family knew it was risky because the Maoists had warned Tilak several times but Uttam was determined to see his parents and wife.
 When Maoists came to the village, Tilak tried to hide her son but neighbors disclosed his hiding place and he was taken away with a close friend, Ram (the husband of cooperative member Ram Kumari).
 Says Tilak: “The Maoists said they would return my son if I paid them a fine.
 They tied his hands and put a blindfold on him.”
 When asked about reconciliation, Tilak says that she identifies with families that lost relatives to the security forces: “What happened happened.
 We all have the same problem and need to get together.
 We have become friends and share our pain.”

 Bobbi is a retired educator and award-winning quilter who lives in North Carolina and recently joined the AP Board.
 Bobbi came to know AP from assembling advocacy quilts from Uganda, Kosovo, Nepal and the Middle East.
 In April 2019 she travelled to Nepal with Iain from AP to help the Bardiya cooperative produce two memorial quilts and Tiger bags.
 This was the first time an American quilter had provided technical support for an AP partner in the Global South and we hope it will create a precedent!
 The experience energized Bobbi and gave her a new perspective at a difficult personal time.
 “It changed my life,” she says.
-AP followed Bobbi’s journey through Facebook and hopes to produce a longer video about her Bardiya training.
+AP followed Bobbi’s journey and compiled it into a short documentary.
+Watch it now!

 Visit the Profiles tab for more personal stories from the Bardiya cooperative